 Fusarium dieback is a fungal disease carried by invasive borers.
 As borers burrow into trees, they spread three different fungal pathogens.
 These fungi form colonies within a tree’s vascular system, blocking the flow of water and nutrients.
-Trees infected with Fusarium dieback must be destroyed and disposed of by professional arborists.
+Trees infected with Fusarium dieback must be removed and disposed of by professional arborists.

 Symptoms of Fusarium dieback

 Since this disease affects many different types of trees and has multiple pathogens, it is no wonder that there are a variety of symptoms.
 Infected avocado trees, for example, will exhibit sawdust-like frass (bug poop), gumming, and sugar volcanoes.
 Sugar volcanoes are white discharges of sugary sap.
 On other host trees, you may see dark, greasy-looking areas on the bark, withered leaves and stem tips, and white mycelium under the bark.
 Mycelia are the vegetative growths of fungi.

 As the infestation progresses, perfectly round, tiny borer entry and exit holes may become visible.
 These holes are only 0.03 inches in diameter, so look very closely, usually just below areas showing disease symptoms.
 Eventually, branches will start to die.
 If you cut into an infected limb, you will see that the wood is discolored, brown, or black.
 If you scrape the bark away from entry or exit holes, you will also see discoloration.
-After cutting, be sure to disinfect your tools with a household cleaner, such as Lysol, to avoid spreading the disease.
+After each cut, disinfect your tools with a household cleaner to avoid spreading the disease.